enricopesce/oracle-kubernetes-engine-deploy/README.md

 - **Simplicity**: Up and running in minutes without any prompt and OCI expertise.
 - **Working**: Most online examples available are complex and non-functional.
-- **Well-architected**: The template is designed to cover the best possible security practices, such as embracing all availability domains, restricted ACLs, native VCN networking etc.
+- **Well-architected**: Best security practices icluded! such as embracing all availability domains, restricted ACLs, native VCN networking etc.

+The main features that differentiate this tool from the oci web console wizard and other terraform projects are:

+- Automatic creation of the VCN with subnetting calculation; you only need to define the supernet CIDR.
+- Automatic discovery and configuration of all availability domains to spreaded nodes and obtain the maximum availability.
+- Automatic discovery and configuration of the latest, correct and optimized OKE node image to use.
+- Kubernetes config file automagically generated, ready to use, for example, with `export KUBECONFIG=$PWD/kubeconfig`.

 🚀 Check out how easy it is to deploy and use a Kubernetes cluster! 🌟